 Under broadband illumination, the metasurface exhibited vivid, multi-hued scattering across the visible and near-infrared regions.
-As shown in Figures.~\ref{fig:results}d and~\ref{fig:results}e, white-light illumination produced strong angular dispersion and color separation, confirming the broadband, nonlocal optical behavior designed by the GiBS framework.
-As shown in Figure~\ref{fig:results}c, the measured scattering efficiency follows the simulated trend across the 500–1100\,nm wavelength range, capturing the principal resonant features and broadband envelope predicted during design.
+As shown in Figure~\ref{fig:results}d, white-light illumination produced strong angular dispersion and color separation, confirming the broadband, nonlocal optical behavior designed by the GiBS framework.
+Figure~\ref{fig:results}c shows that the measured scattering efficiency follows the simulated trend across the 500–1100\,nm wavelength range, capturing the principal resonant features and broadband envelope predicted during design.
 The slightly higher experimental amplitude can be attributed to fabrication-realistic effects that are not captured in idealized full-wave simulations.
-First, the finite lateral size of the fabricated device (\(\sim200\times200~\mu\text{m}^2\)) introduces edge diffraction and near-field leakage, which redistribute optical power into the collection cone of the detector.
-Second, the 400\,nm-thick PEDOT:PSS nanopillars exhibit sidewall roughness and minor rounding resulting from etching and solvent reflow, increasing diffuse scattering that adds to the measured intensity but not to the coherent scattering cross section modeled numerically.
+First, the finite lateral size of the fabricated device (\(\sim250\times250~\mu\text{m}^2\)) introduces edge diffraction and near-field leakage, which redistribute optical power into the collection cone of the detector.
+Second, the 400\,nm-thick PEDOT:PSS nanopillars exhibit some sidewall roughness and minor rounding resulting from etching and solvent reflow, increasing diffuse scattering that adds to the measured intensity.
 Third, small refractive-index and thickness inhomogeneities in both the PEDOT:PSS layer and the underlying SiO\(_2\) substrate cause local phase deviations and scattering from interfacial index gradients.
 Collectively, these effects enhance the total measured signal without altering the overall spectral profile or resonance positions.

-The strong spectral correspondence between simulation and experiment confirms that the structures generated by the GiBS inverse-design framework accurately realize the targeted broadband response in practice.
+The strong spectral correspondence between simulation and experiment in Figure~\ref{fig:results}c confirms that the structures generated by the GiBS inverse-design framework accurately realize the targeted broadband response in practice.
 By coupling parametric basis representations with latent-space optimization and fabrication-aware constraints, GiBS enables the systematic discovery of large-scale, experimentally feasible metasurfaces that exhibit robust, wideband optical behavior.
-This result closes the design–fabrication–characterization loop and highlights GiBS as an effective inverse-design route for producing physically consistent, fabrication-tolerant metasurfaces beyond the reach of traditional topology or data-driven optimization approaches.